Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers

-In addition we perform further tests for the three lowest mass events, motivated by the results in \cite{Chia:2021mxq} and \cite{Nitz:2021uxj}, which are in tension with our results.
-We note that the results of \cite{Nitz:2021uxj} have been obtained at half our sampling rate (i.e. only 2048 Hz, according to the data release of \cite{Nitz:2021uxj}), and the results of \cite{Chia:2021mxq} have been obtained at a sampling rate of 1024 Hz \cite{private_comm,Venumadhav:2019tad}.
-A reduced sampling rate implies a lower cutoff frequency corresponding to the Nyquist frequency, and will reduce the higher mode content.
+A reduced sampling rate implies a lower cutoff frequency corresponding to the Nyquist frequency, and will reduce the higher-mode content.
 While the effect on the recovered SNR is very small, we find a significant effect on the posterior distributions of some quantities, as we will discuss below.

-We first compare the results from our standard Bilby runs with alternative sampling choices: As previously shown in Fig.~\ref{fig:gw170729_priors} for GW170729, we again compare our standard method of reweighting the standard-prior runs to a prior that is flat in component masses, against directly sampling with the alternative flat-in-component-masses prior (using the two Bilby classes {\tt UniformInComponentsChirpMass} and {\tt UniformInComponentsMassRatio}, as discussed in Sec.~\ref{sec:priors}).
-Furthermore we compare with results for the LALInference code \cite{Veitch:2014wba}, which is part of the LALSuite \cite{lalsuite} package for GW data analysis, using its implementation of parallel-tempered Markov Chain Monte Carlo (MCMC) sampling.
-LALInference samples in mass ratio and chirp mass, re-weighting to a prior that is flat in component masses as described in \cite{Veitch:2014wba}.
+We first compare the results for this event from our standard Bilby runs with alternative sampling choices: As previously shown in Fig.~\ref{fig:gw170729_priors} for GW170729, we again compare our standard method of reweighting the standard-prior runs to a prior that is flat in component masses, against directly sampling with the alternative flat-in-component-masses prior (using the two Bilby classes {\tt UniformInComponentsChirpMass} and {\tt UniformInComponentsMassRatio}, as discussed in Sec.~\ref{sec:priors}).
+Furthermore we compare with results for the LALInference code \citep{Veitch:2014wba}, which is part of the LALSuite \citep{lalsuite} package for GW data analysis, using its implementation of parallel-tempered Markov Chain Monte Carlo (MCMC) sampling.
+LALInference samples in mass ratio and chirp mass, reweighting to a prior that is flat in component masses as described in \citet{Veitch:2014wba}.
 We use essentially standard LALInference settings with eight temperatures, but a large number of $60$ independent chains in order to have a broad distribution of chains covering the parameter space.
 These runs employ the same dataset, PSDs and calibration envelopes as the Bilby runs, discussed in Sec.~\ref{sec:lowmass}, but we do not employ the distance marginalization used for our Bilby runs.